sailavnya/aws-devops-zero-to-hero/day-9/README.md

 S3 buckets offer several advantages, including:

     Durability and availability: S3 provides high durability and availability for your data.
-    Scalability: You can store and retrieve any amount of data without worrying about capacity constraints.
+    Scalability: You can store and retrieve any amount of data without worrying about capacity constraints.(Max storage is 5TB)
-    Security: S3 offers multiple security features such as encryption, access control, and audit logging.
+    Security: S3 offers multiple security features such as encryption,** access control**, and audit logging.(Encrypt data using server side encryption provided by ASW S3.And also enable encryption transit by using SSL/TLS for data transfer.
+    Enable access loging(using cloud watch (or) cloud trail or cloud lack using lambda function) to capture records of requests that made to your s3 bucket.Monitor access logs and configure alerts to detect any suspicious activities or unauthorized access attempts.)
     Performance: S3 is designed to deliver high performance for data retrieval and storage operations.
     Cost-effective: S3 offers cost-effective storage options and pricing models based on your usage patterns.